Filed Date: Sept. 30, 2025

 Clearinghouse coding complete

-On March 27, 2025, pursuant to its authority under 34 U.S.C. § 12601, the Department of Justice’s Civil Rights Division announced a pattern or practice investigation into the Los Angeles County Sheriff’s Department to determine "whether it is engaging in a pattern or practice of depriving ordinary, law-abiding Californians of their Second Amendment rights."
-The Department stated it intended to examine potential infringements on the Second Amendment by LASD in its initial findings letter, primarily regarding effective denials or otherwise undue burden in acquiring concealed handgun licenses.
-The letter cited a court finding related to eighteen-month delays in processing of concealed handgun license applications.
+On March 27, 2025, pursuant to its authority under 34 U.S.C. § 12601, the Department of Justice's Civil Rights Division announced a pattern or practice investigation into the Los Angeles County Sheriff's Department to determine "whether it is engaging in a pattern or practice of depriving ordinary, law-abiding Californians of their Second Amendment rights."
+The Department stated on its website that it intended to examine potential infringements on the Second Amendment by LASD, primarily regarding delays or other burdens in acquiring concealed handgun licenses.

 Summary Authors